BosqueLanguage/BosqueCore/docs/language/expressions.md

 typedecl SystemID = /[A-Z]{3}-[0-9]+/;
 typedecl PartID = StringOf<SystemID>;

-PartID{"X-52"}    //fails the invariant on the string PartID{"ABC-123"} //constructs a PartID value with the value ABC-123
+"X-52"_PartID    //fails the invariant on the string "ABC-123"_PartID //constructs a literal PartID value with the value ABC-123 PartID{SystemID::from("ABC-123")} //constructs a PartID value with the value ABC-123

 datatype BoolOp using {
     line: Nat